Manitoba Lieutenant Governor

 Manitoba’s highest honour recognizes individuals who have demonstrated excellence and achievement in any field, thereby enriching the social, cultural or economic well being of Manitoba and its residents.
 Established by the Honourable Peter M. Liba in 1999.

-Twelve Manitobans whose contributions encompass a broad range of endeavours and accomplishments will soon receive the Order of Manitoba, the province’s highest honour.
-The formal investiture ceremony is scheduled to be held on Thursday, July 20, at the Legislative Building.
+Twelve Manitobans whose contributions encompass a broad range of endeavours and accomplishments have received the Order of Manitoba, the province’s highest honour.
+The formal investiture ceremony was held on Thursday, July 25, at the Legislative Building.

 The Order of Manitoba was established in 1999 to honour Manitobans who have demonstrated excellence and achievement, thereby enriching the social, cultural or economic well-being of the province and its residents.